Reviewed by Wendy Marcason, RD, LDN

 Human breast milk is the perfect nutrition source for an infant.
 It strikes a balance of carbohydrates, protein, fat, water and nutrients.
 It's easily digested and absorbed, and its composition naturally changes as a baby's developmental needs change.

 And because mother's milk is a rich in antibodies, it builds a baby's immune system into a robust defense force.
-But does what a mother eats or drinks impact the milk she breastfeeds her child?
+But does what a mother eats or drinks impact the milk she breast-feeds her child?

-According to Academy of Nutrition and Dietetics Spokesperson Jessica Crandall, RD, CDE, nursing babies are unlikely to develop a food allergy from breastfeeding.
+According to Academy of Nutrition and Dietetics Spokesperson Jessica Crandall, RDN, CDE, nursing babies are unlikely to develop a food allergy from breast-feeding.
 "But some foods may not agree with the infant," she says.
 "Some common foods nursing mothers should avoid if the infant is fussy during feedings are: spicy foods or foods like cabbage and broccoli."
 If this happens, avoid that particular food for a while.

 For the most part, a baby doesn't typically need anything but her mother's milk to stay hydrated.
 "Under ordinary conditions, breast milk does supply adequate amounts of water," Crandall says.
-"But in very hot or humid environments, infants may require additional water to prevent dehydration."

 What about Caffeine?